Law Firm Answering Service

 Responsiveness is part of trust

 Clio's legal intake research found that only 40% of law firms picked up when called and 48% were unreachable by phone.
-Fast response is a practical way to stand out.
+Fast first answer is a practical way to stand out before the consultation.

 The market is valuable and competitive